Settings for Transaction Matching

 The default value is 500000.
 The minimum value is 10000 and the maximum value is 1000000.

-Under Import Transactions, select Ignore Invalid Accounts to ignore transactions with invalid or unmatched account IDs during a data load.
+7. Under Import Transactions, select Ignore Invalid Accounts to ignore transactions with invalid, unmapped, or inaccessible accounts during a data load.
 The data load succeeds and the import log file contains warnings for the transactions that were not loaded.

 When this setting is unchecked, the import fails when the load file contains transactions with invalid account IDs or unmapped accounts.

-The default value of the setting is 10.
-The minimum value is 1 and the maximum value is 32.
-The default setting is appropriate for most scenarios.
-Change the default value only if Oracle Support recommends that you do so.
-If the value is updated, the service must be restarted.
+• Thread pool size (OCI environments only): Specify the number of tasks that can run in parallel for balance summary recalculations.
+The minimum value is 16 and the maximum value is 32.
+The default value of 16 is appropriate for most scenarios.
+Change the default setting only if Oracle Support recommends that you do so.
+If this value is updated, the change will take effect when the service is restarted.